 - Google Chat.
 Part of Google’s G Suite, Google Chat is best used for one-on-one conversations.

 - Microsoft Teams.
 Part of Office 365, Teams provides a similar experience to Google Chat.

 - Slack.
 First adopted by tech types, Slack has become popular among all business sectors for its ability to edit messages and its easily searchable archive.

 - Chanty.
 Another IM option, Chanty doesn’t have all the functionality of Slack, but some say that makes it more user-friendly.

 - Webex Meetings.
 This tool provides users with access to Webex Teams, a collaborative tool that allows for real-time whiteboarding during your conference.

-Additionally, when you can’t hold an in-person meeting, video conferencing is the next-best thing.
-Video chat has become a common tool for businesses during the COVID-19 era; in fact, the Paychex small business survey found that 20% of SMBs overall — and 35% of businesses with 50 to 500 employees — supplement other communication channels, such as regular calls, texting, and chat, with video calls.
+Additionally, when you can’t hold an in-person meeting, video conferencing is the next best thing.
+In fact, the Paychex small business survey found that 20% of SMBs overall — and 35% of businesses with 50 to 500 employees — supplement other communication channels (such as regular calls, texting, and chat) with video calls.

 Zoom has become the best-known video conference platform in recent months, thanks in part to its active-speaker view, screen-sharing capability, telephone dial-in numbers, and scalability.
 Many of the IM tools mentioned above also have video conferencing capabilities, as does Google’s G Suite with Google Hangouts.